mkelley/calviacat/README.md

-# calviacat
+# calviacat v1.0.0
 Calibrate star photometry by comparison to a catalog.
 PanSTARRS 1 and SkyMapper catalogs currently implemented.
+Catalog queries are cached so that subsequent calibrations of the same or similar fields can be more quickly executed.

 ## Requirements